aws-amplify/docs/docs/start/getting-started/fragments/android/setup.md

 amplify init
 ```

-Accept the default values.
+Accept the **default values**.
 An `awsconfiguration.json` file will be created with your configuration and updated as features get added to your project by the Amplify CLI.
 The file is placed in the `./app/src/main/res/raw` directory of your Android Studio project and automatically used by the SDKs at runtime.

 **What is awsconfiguration.json?**